Arts & Sciences Study Abroad Policy

 Credit from study abroad may be used to satisfy distribution requirements.
-Please check all courses with Dean Wasyliw in advance of enrollment.
-Science and quantitative reasoning (PBS and MQR) credit is not normally awarded for study abroad; distribution credit in the Humanities and Social Science categories (CA, HA, KCM, LA and SBA) must be determined by Dean Wasyliw.
+Please check all courses with Dean McMillan in advance of enrollment.
+Science and quantitative reasoning (PBS-AS and MQR-AS) credit is not normally awarded for study abroad; distribution credit in the Humanities and Social Science categories (CA-AS, HA-AS, KCM-AS, LA-AS and SBA-AS) must be determined by Dean McMillan.
 Special departmental and college approval is required for any courses taken abroad to count toward acceleration as 300-level coursework (option B) and must be in the major field of study.
-Please see Dean Wasyliw for approval of any and all requests related to credit from study abroad.
+Please see Dean McMillan for approval of requests related to credit from study abroad.

 STUDY ABROAD AND THE MAJOR

-All Arts & Sciences students must be formally accepted into a major before going abroad, and should ideally be accepted into a major before beginning the application process.
+All Arts & Sciences students must be formally accepted into a major before going abroad, ideally before beginning the application process.
 Most students plan to complete a significant amount of academic work toward their majors while abroad.
 Whether or not study abroad in the major field is planned, the college requires that time spent abroad will not impede progress toward the degree.

 The college recognizes the value of work experience for students in the liberal arts and sciences preparing for future careers.
 Students are encouraged to acquire first-hand knowledge of different work environments in order to choose a compatible career path.
 The college, however, does not grant academic credit for such experience.
 In keeping with the philosophy that study abroad is first and foremost study that permits immersion in another culture, educational system, and language, students seeking work experience abroad are encouraged to take a leave of absence to pursue such experiences as non-credited complements to their formal curricula.